mucel/Quantifying_bias_in_ai/Report.md

 Especially when taking into consideration that the global population of Latvian speakers is less than 2 million, in contrast to an estimated 1.45 billion English speakers worldwide (Latviešu Valoda, n.d., WordsRated, 2023).
 Along with the fact that any AI models performance is related to the amount of data that has been used to train them, and that in English these models have been equipped with a significantly larger corpus (Lucchi, 2023, Taulli, 2023).
 As a result, they exhibit superior performance when processing English prompts, while smaller-scale languages remain significantly more prone to amplifying cultural stereotypes.
 Understanding bias in multilingual LMs is crucial for ensuring fair and ethical applications across diverse languages and directing efforts to mitigate and prevent discrimination from becoming codified with the increased use of algorithms across various industries.

-##  Mthology : Experimental setup (750 words is 340 atm !!! )
+##  Methodology: Experimental setup

-### Data collection ???
-...

-### Method with math and description of main algorithms ???
 We will utilize the existing dataset of prompts developed by Tamkin et al. (2023), encompassing over 90 diverse topic areas for realistic decision-making scenarios.
 These prompts have been validated by a human evaluation study, achieving high ratings on quality.
 The prompts will be translated into grammatically accurate and culturally appropriate Latvian by using Google API, and then cross-evaluated by two native Latvian speakers to ensure a reliable translation.
 The resulting dataset will comprise of **NUMBER** prompts (... in English, ... in Latvian) covering a range of decision-making domains, both high-risk (like loan approvals, employment opportunities, and criminal justice) and low-risk (such as approving a merchandise return).
 Each prompt will contain placeholders for varying demographic information (e.g., name, age, location) to assess potential bias based on these attributes.
 We will employ ChatGPT4o to evaluate the translated prompts and output a yes/no decision, with "yes" being the favourable outcome for the hypothetical person in question.
 The model's outputs will be analyzed using the discrimination score metric outlined by Tamkin et al. (2023).
 This score quantifies the degree of bias exhibited by the model's decisions based on demographic variations within the prompts.

-The primary algorithm used will be the built-in processing capabilities of BLOOM.
+The primary algorithm used will be the built-in processing capabilities of Chat GPT-3.5 turbo 0125.
 We will not be modifying the internal algorithms of the model itself.

 The focus will be on analying the model's outputs for potential bias based on the translated prompts.
 Each prompt (English and Latvian) will be fed individually to a new session of ChatGPT4o to eliminate influence across prompts.
 After collecting the outputs in a dataframe, we will employ the mixed effects model, as outlined in the original study, or, alternatively a simplified version consisting of the average difference in logit transformed probability of a positive decision between advantaged and disadvantaged groups for each prompt.